 participants is 60.

-The focus areas for IWONE 2017 are: Non-traditional
+The focus areas for IWONE 2015 are: Alternative

 definitions, see below.)

 We will reserve the time for presentations for papers within the focus

 areas, but may accept interesting papers that are clearly within